(Note: Please refer to the Frequently Asked Questions (FAQs) at the end of this PACS Standard for further guidance on this Standard.)

 It is not possible to prove that an independent monitor will necessarily be cost effective.
 Will the monitor save more money in preventing corruption than the cost of the monitoring?
 As corruption is usually hidden, the actual cost of corruption cannot be calculated, nor can it be shown how much loss due to corruption has been avoided by having a monitor.
 Consequently, the decision to appoint a monitor may require certain assumptions to be made as follows.

 Many observers assume the cost of corruption at a minimum of 5% of project value.
 Bribes as high as 30% of the project value are common in some territories and sectors.
 In addition to the actual bribe paid to procure the project, corruption during project execution also adds to the cost.
 This could include matters such as inflated claims (procured by deception and/or bribery), and large variations to the contract scope procured by a bribe.

 In addition to the above attempts to quantify the costs of corruption in financial terms, there are the unquantifiable costs, such as the construction of unnecessary, over-designed, or unsafe projects, the retarding effect of corruption on international development, and the uncertainties and inefficiencies which it introduces into business.

 See Cost of Corruption for further analysis.

 This is unlikely to be appropriate.
-The independent assessor should be a professional with detailed knowledge of the type of construction being undertaken (so that he can identify possible corruption during the project).
+The independent assessor should be a professional with detailed knowledge of the type of construction being undertaken (so that she/he can identify possible corruption during the project).
 A financial auditor on the other hand is likely to be an accountant who is skilled in financial control.
-It is unlikely that a financial auditor would have the necessary skill to be an independent assessor.
+It is unlikely that a financial auditor would have the necessary skill to be an independent monitor.